gabrielgt/EvergineDocs/recipes/UI/Create-a-Custom-UI-Control.md

 ## Goal

-It is a common pattern to begin a game though a menu: new game, load game, options, etc. Such elements are built by composition of UI controls, like buttons and labels.
+It is a common pattern to begin a game through a menu: new game, load game, options, etc. Such elements are built by composition of UI controls, like buttons and labels.
 Wave Engine ships with a list of [predefined controls](xref:Wave​Engine.​Components.​UI), along with layer types, which can solve multiple situations in your games.

-However, what happens if you need an specific UI element which does not exist?
+However, what happens if you need a specific UI element which does not exist?
 This recipe gives a quick hint to cover this question, providing a simple pattern to build a typical alert box, with accept and cancel buttons.

 ## Hands-on